About My Offerings

 What I recommend to attend one of my classes

 I recommend that you please arrive in plenty of time, in order to settle in before we start.
 Please bring your own yoga mat and any props (blocks, straps, cushions) if you have them.
-If you don't have a mat, then there are spares at the studio.
+If you don't have a mat, then I have spares.
 I recommend you bring a blanket, jumper, socks during the colder months for 'savasana' at the end of the class.
 You may also wish to bring your own bottle of water.
 Please wear comfortable clothing that you are able to move freely in.
 We always practice yoga in bare feet.

 If you have any health concerns/ or injuries then please let me know ahead of class so that I am aware.
 I look forward to meeting you on the mat.